apiel/zicBox/tek23/note.md

 - TODO touch pad would be great

 - NOTE should there be way to save??
+  - save preset?
+  - save track with pattern into clips: then we could chain clips...

 - TODO undo, or state management.
 When generating a new pattern, we should be able to go back to previous one, but then again... maybe we need a pattern generation history